 In this tutorial, we will show you how to install GIMP on Ubuntu 18.04 LTS.
 For those of you who didn’t know, GIMP is a free and open-source image editor used for retouching and editing images.
 From retouching to restoring to creative composites, the only limit is your imagination.
 GIMP is used for producing icons, graphical design elements, and art for user interface components and mockups.
-GIMP provides top-notch colour management features to ensure high-fidelity colour reproduction across digital and printed media.
+GIMP provides top-notch color management features to ensure high-fidelity color reproduction across digital and printed media.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation GIMP image editor on a Ubuntu 18.04 (Bionic Beaver) server.

 Install GIMP Image Editor on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Installing GIMP on Ubuntu 18.04 LTS.

 First, add an external apt repository in your system to install Gimp on the Ubuntu system.

 sudo add-apt-repository ppa:otto-kesselgulasch/gimp sudo apt-get update sudo apt-get install gimp